RohitJacob/AOL-Exploratory-Analysis/README.md

 #### 1. EXPLORATORY ANALYSIS

 ##### a.
 What are some common queries ?
 - To AOL's disappointment, it looks like most users were searching for other search engines instead of using AOL.
-This is evident when we look up the Common queries, they were either accidental (left blank, or accidentally hit search without typing a query, or they were searching for Google, Yahoo, etc)
+This is evident when we look up the common queries, they were either accidental (left blank, or accidentally hit search without typing a query, or they were searching for Google, Yahoo, etc)

 ![Common Queries](Visuals/MostSearchedQueries.png)

 ##### b.
 Which queries do not typically lead to a click ?
 - Mispelled and Vulgar searches
-At first, I checked if there was a correlation between the time of day and the number of NaN results,and these were my findings.
+Initially, I checked if there was a correlation between the time of day and the number of NaN results,and these were my findings.

 ![Queries By Day](Visuals/SufferingUsers.png)